The Peaceful Runner Newsletter #38

 4) Recipe of the Month: Ham and Asparagus Casserole

 Affirmation of the Month:

 "My body will help me achieve my goals."

 -- Our body contains a great source of wisdom and guidance.
 Tap into and trust its knowledge to help you achieve all your goals.

 The 100-Up Exercise

 The "100-Up Exercise" is a simple but effective drill that can help you improve your fitness and running technique and it can easily be practiced indoors.
 Also, if you are recovering from an injury, you may be able to use this exercise to maintain your fitness and build strength.
-This simple exercise which has basic (minor) and advanced (major) versions is one of the easiest methods used to correct running form while building strength at the same time.
 Every runner needs to learn this simple drill!